Most SEO copywriting tips focus on adding specific keywords, and other minor optimizations that help search engines find your content more easily.

 Common SEO Copywriting Mistakes

-Before discussing the best SEO copywriting tips, let’s discuss some of the most common mistakes.
+Before discussing the best SEO copywriting tips to incorporate into your content marketing strategy, let’s discuss some of the most common mistakes.
 In fact, avoiding these mistakes is often more beneficial than implementing new tips.

 Mistake #1: Over Optimizing For Keywords